-£'000
+£,000

 Initial cash consideration 39,364

 Cash in Escrow 2,219

 Fair value of deferred consideration 1,744

 Fair value of contingent consideration 2,902

 Total consideration transferred 46,229

-Under the Levvel Purchase Agreement the Group paid the former equity holders of Levvel a cash purchase price of £39.4 million and placed £2.2 million in an Escrow account for the settlement of a U.S. Paycheck Protection Program ("PPP") loan.
+Under the Levvel Purchase Agreement the Group paid the former equity holders of Levvel a cash purchase price of £9.4 million and placed £2.2 million in an Escrow account for the settlement of a U.S. Paycheck Protection Program ("PPP") loan.
 In addition, the Company also recognised a fair value of £1.7 million of deferred consideration attributed to a holdback amount payable within 18 months of the acquisition date and a fair value of £2.9 million of consideration contingent upon the fulfillment of certain earn-out conditions related to revenue and EBITDA of Levvel during the earn-out period.
-Management estimated 100% payout of the contingent consideration in determining its fair value.
-Any subsequent revaluations to contingent consideration as a result of changes in such estimations are recognised in the consolidated income statement.
+The contingent consideration was settled in full during fiscal year 2022.

-Under the Levvel Purchase Agreement, there are other amounts that are payable in future periods based on the continued service of certain employees of Levvel. £8.3 million worth of restricted share units under the 2018 Equity Incentive Plan were granted on completion of the acquisition, which vest over either a 4-year or 3-year period and are all subject to continued employment.
+Under the Levvel Purchase Agreement, there are other amounts that are payable in future periods based on the continued service of certain employees of Levvel. £8.3 million worth of restricted share units under the 2018 Equity Incentive Plan were granted on completion of the acquisition, which vest over either #4-year or 3-year period and are all subject to continued employment.
 A portion of the overall restricted share units is also subject to achievement of specific revenue and EBITDA goals over the earn-out period.
 As all restricted share units are based on continued service provided to the post-combination entity, they have been excluded from consideration and will instead be accounted for as ongoing remuneration under IFRS 2.

-The Company's provisional allocation of the total purchase consideration amongst the net assets acquired is as follows:
+The Company's allocation of the total purchase consideration amongst the net assets acquired is as follows:

-£'000
+Provisional £'000 Adjustments £'000 Final £'000

-Intangible assets - Client relationships 14,710
+Intangible assets - Client relationships 14,710 (1,939) 12,771

-Intangible assets 157
+Intangible assets 157 (157)

-Property, plant and equipment 798
+Property, plant and equipment 798 798

-Right of use asset 1,948
+Right of use asset 1,948 1,948

-Trade and other receivables 5,928
+Trade and other receivables 5,928 5,928

-Cash and cash equivalents 5,707
+Cash and cash equivalents 5,707 5,707

-Trade and other payables (5,093)
+Trade and other payables (5,093) (5,093)

-Lease liabilities (2,983)
+Lease liabilities (2,983) (2,983)

-Fair value of net assets acquired 21,172
+Fair value of net assets acquired 21,172 (2,096) 19,076